mnaberez/pedisk2/NOTES.md

 Disk Format
 -----------

-The PEDISK II model 877-1 uses an 8″ single sided, soft sectored, single density (FM) floppy disk.
+The PEDISK II model 877-1 uses an 8" single sided, soft sectored, single density (FM) floppy disk.
 It has 77 tracks, 26 sectors per track, and a 128 byte sector length.
 It can hold about 250 KB.

+8" single sided disks have the index hole in a different position than 8" double sided disks.
+The PEDISK requires single sided disks.
+If a double sided disk is inserted, the index hole sensor will not pulse, and the head load solenoid will not engage.

 FD1793 pin 37 is ``/DDEN`` (``/DOUBLE DENSITY``) and should be low when double density.
 On the PEDISK II, pin 37 is high (single density).